localmess/localhost-abuse/poc-web-pages/README.md

 ---

-## 📌 Meta/Yandex Localhost Methods & Server Mapping
+## 📌 Meta/Yandex Localhost Abuse Methods & Server Mapping

 This folder contains `.html` and `.py` files to recreate the techniques used by Meta and Yandex.